smg1208/audio-crawler/README.md

-# TANGTHUVIEN CRAWLER & AUDIO CONVERTER
+# TANGTHUVIEN & BNSACH CRAWLER & AUDIO CONVERTER

-This small Python project downloads story chapters from tangthuvien.net, saves each chapter as a text file, and converts it to audio using an external CLI tool `ttx`.
+This small Python project downloads story chapters from tangthuvien.net or bnsach.com, saves each chapter as a text file, and converts it to audio using an external CLI tool `ttx`.

 Features
 - Config-driven (config.json) so you can continue from last download